LivePersonInc/developer-center/pages/documents/BotsAndAutomation/ConversationBuilder/ConversationBuilder/Integrations.md

 - **API**: Use this type to invoke an API that performs some action.
 For example, you might want to fetch data from a Customer Relationship Management (CRM) system or Content Management System (CMS).
 Or, you might want to query a brand internal API to get information needed to answer a question or to look up a customer's history.
 - **Email**: Use this type to send an email.
 - **Knowledge Base**: Use this type to search a knowledge base for articles.
-- **LivePerson Agent Escalation**: Use this type to transfer the conversation to a live agent or another bot.
+- **LivePerson Agent Escalation**: Use this type to transfer the conversation to a human agent or another bot.
+For best practices when working with this integration type, see [here](conversation-builder-best-practices-transfer-to-an-agent-or-bot.html).
 - **FaaS**: Use this type to invoke a function (`lambda`) that is deployed to LivePerson's Function as a Service (FaaS) platform.

 ### Add a FaaS integration